Chibi-Robo! (video game): Development

 Chibi-Robo! was developed by Skip Ltd. Chibi-Robo! was announced in early 2003 with publishing rights held by Bandai.
 Its original projected release date was June 2003 in Japan and spring 2004 in North America.
 Unlike the released version of Chibi-Robo!, the beta version entailed the player training Chibi-Robo to defend the home of his inventor from a pair of burglars.
 The gameplay was different as well; instead of a platform-adventure game, it played like a point-and-click adventure title, where the player was not in direct control of Chibi-Robo, but was rather conveying commands to him by clicking a cursor around the area.
 The protagonist was also to learn and develop depending on the choices the player made for him.
 This incarnation of Chibi-Robo! was ultimately put on "indefinite hold" and disappeared from the media.
 Shigeru Miyamoto was eventually introduced to the game by fellow Nintendo producer Kensuke Tanabe.
 Miyamoto took a personal interest in the character of Chibi-Robo and signed on as the game's senior producer.
 The development of Chibi-Robo! was revamped with Nintendo acting as its new publisher.
-Chibi-Robo! was in development for four years from start to finish.
+Chibi-Robo! was in development for four years.